Airsado/Airsado/README.md

 # Hi I'm Airsado 👋

-A third year college student, mainly studying mobile development and a little bit of backend
+A front-end engineer from a small factory, mainly using Vue3 and PHP.
+Of course, I also learn other techniques privately

 <!-- - 🔭 I’m currently working on ... -->
 - 🌱 I’m currently learning :